'At least 20 dead' in car bomb in Faisalabad, Pakistan

 Compressed natural gas is a popular fuel in Pakistan and there were thought to be many vehicles at the gas station when the car bomb exploded.

 "It was not a suicide attack," Faisalabad city commissioner Tahir Husain said.
-"The bomb exploded near the gas cylinders that triggered a bigger blast."'Like an earthquake'
+"The bomb exploded near the gas cylinders that triggered a bigger blast."

 It is not clear whether the station was the intended target.

 Correspondents say there are a number of sensitive locations in the area such as government offices, a police station and the offices of Pakistan's ISI spy agency.